SANTA SUSANA FIELD LABORATORY

 Offsite Impact of SSFL

-For over 30 years, activists, legislators and media have misled the public about SSFL.
+For thirty five years, activists, legislators and media have misled the public about SSFL.
 Finally, here is a compilation of evidence that SSFL has NOT impacted the health of its neighbors.

 Nuclear Decommissioning at SSFL